-- (i) Support each Local Board to effectively represent the interests of local communities in local transport issues - (ii) Ensure that Auckland Transport is responsive on local issues - (iii) Contribute to the development of Local Board Plans - (iv) Give effect to any Local Board agreement with the Auckland Council to the extent the agreement requires actions by Auckland Transport

-(b) Other Local Board matters

-- (i) Auckland Transport will provide Local Boards with copies of reports submitted to the Auckland Council under Section 16 below. - (ii) Auckland Transport will provide Local Boards with access to information in accordance with our obligations under the Local Government and Official Meetings Act 1987 (LGOIMA).
+- (i) Support each Local Board to effectively represent the interests of local communities in local transport issues - (ii) Ensure that Auckland Transport is responsive on local issues - (iii) Contribute to the development of Local Board Plans - (iv) Give effect to any Local Board agreement with the Auckland Council to the extent the agreement requires actions by Auckland Transport - (b) Other Local Board matters - Auckland Transport will provide Local Boards with copies of reports submitted to the Auckland Council under Section 16 below. - (ii) Auckland Transport will provide Local Boards with access to information in accordance with our obligations under the Local Government and Official Meetings Act 1987 (LGOIMA). - (iii) As part of the development of the 2011/12 SOI, Auckland Transport will consider the development of a performance measure to assess Local Boards' satisfaction with Auckland Transport's response to their issues - (iv) Auckland Transport will seek input from Local Boards, via the Auckland Council Governing Body, on our priorities and direction, which will be communicated to us through the letter of expectation, and inform our next SOI..